Canon 1D vs 1D Mark IV

 - More modern: Reflects 8 years of technical progress since the 1D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 1D Mark IV is the clear winner of the contest (11 : 2 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1D Mark IV is the clear winner of the contest (12 : 2 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1D and the 1D Mark IV in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.